brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 <span class=imgcaption>The `.` link points to the folder itself and the `..` link points to the folder’s parent</span>.

 We can use these `.` and `..` links when constructing relative paths.
-For example, were you current located in `/home/br`, you could refer to the `Android` folder as `./Android`, meaning “the `Android` folder located under `.` (the current directory)”.
+For example, if you were located in `/home/br`, you could refer to the `Android` folder as `./Android`, meaning “the `Android` folder located under `.` (the current directory)”.